 Hormones are molecules involved in just about every biological process in the body:

 - Controlling energy levels

-Hormones work in very small concentrations, carrying instructions from more than a dozen endocrine glands, tissues and cells to all over the body.
+Hormones work in minimal concentrations, carrying instructions from many different endocrine glands, tissues, and cells all over the body.

 These actions produce a variety of rapid responses in the body.

-Estrogen is known as a female hormone, because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.
+Oestrogen is a female hormone because it plays a key role in shaping the female body, preparing it for uniquely female metabolic processes and functions, such as pregnancy.